-All work within or affecting the highway is to be laid out and constructed by prior arrangement with and to the requirements and specifications of the Highway Authority; all details shall be agreed before the commencement of works.
+- All highway related details shall be agreed with the Highway Authority - All works affecting the highway to be carried out by prior arrangement with, and to the requirements and satisfaction of, the Highway Authority and application for the necessary works should be addressed for the attention of the Development Management Team via development.management@essexhighways.org - The Highway Authority cannot accept any liability for costs associated with a developer's improvement.

-The applicants should be advised to contact the Development Management Team by email at development.management@essexhighways.org.

-The Highway Authority cannot accept any liability for costs associated with a developer's improvement.
 This includes design check safety audits, site supervision, commuted sums for maintenance and any potential claims under Part 1 and Part 2 of the Land Compensation Act 1973.
 To protect the Highway Authority against such compensation claims a cash deposit or bond may be required.